mdw-smarty/gitreview/README.md

 stdout.
 Only repositories with "smarty" in their path are included in this report.

-Repositories are identified for consideration from path values supplied as non-flag command line arguments or via the roots flag (see details below).
+Repositories are scanned recursively from the working directory.

 Installation: